antunnitraj/ATLauncher-Offline-Bypass/README.md

 ```
 echo '[{"accessToken":"0","mustLogin":true,"username":"00000000-0000-0000-0000-000000000000","minecraftUsername":"YOUR-USERNAME-HERE","uuid":"00000000000000000000000000000000","collapsedPacks":[],"collapsedInstances":[],"collapsedServers":[],"internalType":"com.atlauncher.data.MicrosoftAccount"}]' > configs/accounts.json
 ```
+# How to use

-After that you can download an instance and then you need to CLICK THE TRIANGLE on the right of the PLAY BUTTON and select "Play Offline".
-Type in your desired username and go do whatever you want idc.
+Download an instance and then you need to CLICK THE TRIANGLE on the right of the PLAY BUTTON and select "Play Offline", then type in your desired username and enjoy!

 # What not to do
 Don't delete the default offline account in the accounts tab, it removes the *magic*